trustoverip/spec-up-t-website/docs/various-roles/writing-tips.md

 # Writing tips

-We have one tip for you about how to use the Spec-Up-T specific tags in instructions, so they are not processed.

 ## Comments in Markdown

 As [explained on Stackoverflow](https://stackoverflow.com/a/20885980) this is the best way to write comments in Markdown: